 Heartbreaking Perimenopausal saga

-From my mid 30s I worked tirelessly to get answers for "weird" symptoms such as hot flushes, waking at night drenched in sweat and palpitations, constant anxiety, lack of sleep, the full perimenopausal works.
+From my mid 30s I worked tirelessly to get answers for "weird" symptoms such as hot flushes, "flooding", waking at night drenched in sweat and palpitations, constant anxiety, lack of sleep, the full perimenopausal works.
 My weight shot up from dress size 12 to size 18.
 I was tested for various medical conditions and allergies.
 When nothing showed up I was fobbed off by medics with excuses such as, I was too young to be menopausal, just stressed, or any other excuse that, I felt, came into doctors' heads.